philcifone/ansible/README.md

 This updates && upgrades Arch, Debian, and Ubuntu containers in my pve node on Proxmox.

+### Proxmox Scripts

+#### lxc-startup_arch.yml

+This creates a turn key arch LXC container in proxmox and installs python for use with Ansible.
+It refreshes keys and enables and starts sshd.

+#### lxc-startup_debian.yml

+This creates a turnkey Debian LXC container in proxmox and installs python for use with Ansible.

 ### Proxmox playbooks

 ## UPDATE: these proxmox playbooks no longer work due to TFA I have setup.
 Trying to find a fix.